BrockCruess/cardano-observer/README.md

   protocol, events reach the browser within milliseconds of the block arriving at your node.
 - **The feed *is* the chain.** Blocks are nodes on a glowing spine; every event in a block hangs off it as a color-coded card.
+Events nest by causality - block → transaction → detail events (mint, transfer, swap, cert, metadata, …) - so children indent under their parent tx instead of floating as a flat list.
 Works vertically (mobile & desktop) and horizontally (one column per block) - toggle anytime.
+- **Light-cone hover.** Hover any tx-scoped card to light its spend-graph
+  neighborhood: the hovered transaction, its input ancestry (past), and the txs that spend its outputs (future) stay lit in each card's category color while the rest of the feed dims.
+Built from `inputTxs` on transaction events; the client graph covers the live stream plus the 24h retention preload and prunes with retention trim.
 - **Fork visibility.** Rollbacks are detected from the chain-sync protocol
   itself: orphaned blocks are struck through and ribboned in place, a fork card explains the rollback, and when a competing block wins the same slot